-Name of ability

 Name of child:

-Γ T

 Class: Year Group:

-Assessment compl leted by:
+Assessment completed by:

 Date:

 Risk identification:

-What is the foreseea able risk?
+What is the foreseea ble risk?

-Is the risk potential of or actual?
+Is the risk potential o r actual?

-Who is affected by the ne risk?
+Who is affected by the e risk?

-In which situation do es the risk usually
+In which situation do occur? es the risk usually

-occur?

-If the risk arises, who o is likely
+If the risk arises, who is likely

-tala la •

-to be injured or hurt? ?
+to be injured or hurt?

-What kinds of injurie s or

-harm are likely to on our?
+What kinds of injuries to occur? s or harm are likely

-harm are likely to oc Cui ?

-Risk reduction stra tegies:
+Risk reduction strategies:

-Proactive intervention ns to prevent risk
+Proactive interventions to prevent risk

-Poactive intervention ne to roepond to riok

-Reactive intervention is to respond to fisk
+Reactive interventions to respond to risk

-Agreed Behaviour Management Plan and School Risk Management
+Agreed Behaviour Management Plan

+and School Risk Management

 Strategy:

 Proactive interventions to

 prevent risks

 Early interventions to

 manage risks

+Ü

 Reactive interventions to respond to risk

 Agreed by:

 Date:

 Communication of Behaviour

 Management Plan and

 School Risk Management Strategy:

 Plans and strategies shared with

 Communication method and date

 Staff Training:

 Identified training

 needs

 Training provided to meet needs

 Date training

 completed

 Review:

-How effective have the strategies and
+How effective have the strategies and interventions been?

-interventions been?

 Has the risk reduced?

 Has the risk increased?

-Are any additions or amendments
+Are any additions or amendments required?

-required?

-A support from

 Agreed by:

 Date: